 Assets: Liabilities:

 Current assets Current liabilities

 Non-current assets:

+Long-term investments

-Property, plant, and equipmentLong-term investmentsIntangible assets Non-current or long-term liabilities
+• Property, plant, & equipment Non-current or long-term liabilities

+Intangible assets

+Other assets

 Current assets are those that are used within one year or one operating cycle, whichever is longer, and include cash, accounts receivables, and supplies.
 Non-current assets are used beyond one year or one operating cycle.
-There are three types of non-current assets: property, plant, and equipment (PPE), long-term investments, and intangible assets.
+There are four types of non-current assets: property, plant, and equipment (PPE), long-term investments, intangible assets, and other assets.
 Long-term investments include investments in shares and bonds.
 Intangible assets are rights held by the owner and do not have a physical substance; they include copyrights, patents, franchises, and trademarks.
 Current liabilities must be paid within one year or one operating cycle, whichever is longer.
 Long-term liabilities are paid beyond one year or one operating cycle.
 Income statements are also classified (discussed in Chapter 5).